OSC/ood-documentation/source/installation/add-cluster-config.rst

 Apps that require proper cluster configuration include:

-- :ref:`shell` (connect to a cluster login node from the Dashboard App)
+- shell (connect to a cluster login node from the Dashboard App)
-- :ref:`active-jobs` (view a list of active jobs for the various clusters)
+- active-jobs (view a list of active jobs for the various clusters)
-- :ref:`job-composer` (submit jobs to various clusters)
+- job-composer (submit jobs to various clusters)
 - All interactive apps such as Jupyter and RStudio

 The cluster config files are where the :ref:`resource-manager` configuration goes, which is necessary for enabling apps to submit batch jobs.